Bangkok Cafe Guide: 8 Specialty Coffee Shops Worth Finding

 Cafe Culture Tips

 Iced coffee is the default.
-In 35°C heat, ordering hot coffee is a character statement.
+In 35-degree heat, ordering hot coffee is a character statement.
 Thai iced coffee (oliang) is strong, sweet, and served over a mountain of ice.
-Try it at least once, but know it’s very different from Western iced coffee — much sweeter, often with condensed milk.
+Try it at least once — it’s much sweeter than Western iced coffee, often with condensed milk.

 Ari is the cafe district.
 If you want to cafe-hop, base yourself in Ari (BTS Ari station).
 Within a 10-minute walk, you’ll find 15+ specialty cafes.
 It’s Bangkok’s answer to Melbourne’s cafe laneways, except the rent is affordable and the baristas are friendlier.